arslanbisharat/resturant-page/src/Readme.md

 [Live Demo Link](https://rawcdn.githack.com/arslanbisharat/resturant-page/ccbfb44f65e0ab73f2b31a8fd3e13a8a377ad023/tictactoe.html)

 ## Local Host
-In order to play this game clone this repo and open tictactoe.html in your desiered browser
+Clone this repo and open tictactoe.html in your desiered browser

+**OR**
+-Open your Browser

+-Type this

+>loaclhost:8080

+All set.

 ## Author